How does it work?

 We sell a very wide variety of objects, but specialise in antiques.
 We do sell some modern design items, but on the whole don’t sell items like televisions, unless they come out of house clearances.
 We aim for lots being worth a minimum of £60 – £100 although can take items in less than that if they are combined together with others to make a bigger lot.
 If you are unsure what to bring to the saleroom for a valuation, telephone the office and speak to a valuer.

 Upholstered furniture if made after 1950, regardless of original source, MUST have a fire label indicating that it conforms to modern fire regulations, otherwise we cannot sell it by law.
+It is illegal to sell modern ivory and any ivory must be demonstrably antique for us to sell it for you.

 Where a visit is not practical, valuations can also be carried out via photographs.
 These can be posted or sent electronically.
 There is a form on this website under ‘electronic valuations’ at the top of this page whereby you can send a photograph of an item for sale.
 If you have several photos, these can be emailed in bulk to: firstname.lastname@example.org — please if you are doing it this way limit the file sizes to under 1mb for each photo.